apache/pulsar-manager/README.md

     - Input the "Environment Name".
 The environment name is used for identifying an environment.
     - Input the "Service URL".
 The Service URL is the admin service url of your Pulsar cluster.
         - You need to make sure the service url that Pulsar Manager is able to access.
 In this example, both pulsar container and pulsar-manager container are linked.
 So you can use pulsar container name as the domain name of the pulsar standalone cluster.
 Thus you can type `http://pulsar-standalone:8080`.
+    - Input the "Bookie URL".
+In this example, you can type `http://pulsar-standalone:6650`

 ## Configure Pulsar Manager